-A lot of people who’ve done a tour of duty in the communications trenches have some crisis communications under their belts.
+A lot of people who’ve done a tour of duty in the communications trenches have some crisis under their belts.

-I may not have spirited a disgraced athlete past the disapproving gaze of the world’s media, but in my time as a communicator, I’ve dealt with big, external crises: Drive-by shootings, explosions, suicides on the organization’s property, outbreaks of infectious disease, continent-wide blackouts, and on and on.
+I may not have spirited a disgraced athlete past the disapproving gaze of the world’s media, but in my time as a communicator, I’ve dealt with big, external crises: drive-by shootings, explosions, suicides on the organization’s property, outbreaks of infectious disease, continent-wide blackouts, and on and on.

-And I’ve dealt with things that weren’t life-threatening, but certainly were organizational crises: Rogue employees, protests, customer-service crises, firings, layoffs, lawsuits, and things of that ilk.
+And I’ve dealt with things that weren’t life-threatening, but certainly were organizational crises: rogue employees, protests, customer-service crises, firings, layoffs, lawsuits, and things of that ilk.

 I’m sure my experience isn’t that out of line with others.